BoursinBurger/TeslaTwools/README.md

 * Parses and diffs save contents with the previous checkpoint, displaying new events as they occur.
 * Keeps a historical timestamped log of events.
 * Displays realtime playtime, calculated from save slot creation timestamp.

 #### Splits Editor & Tracker
 * Create, Edit, Save, and Load sets of Splits, which will be tracked as you play.
+* Dropdown selection and typing with autocomplete for Splits events/values.
 * Ability to save logs of File Watcher and Completed Splits to the Teslagrad 2 Save directory.
+* Ability to communicate with LiveSplit Server and send Start, Reset, and Split commands respectively when a save slot is added, removed, or a split event is detected.

 #### Save Editor
 * Save Slot selector gives an overview of progress for all save slots at a glance.
 * Modify a save slot's collected Equipment, defeated Bosses, explored Map Sections, collected Scrolls, triggered Triggers, and the Scene of Lumina's current location.